How Much Does Biote Cost?

 While our bodies are designed to produce hormones, it becomes necessary to supplement those hormones to maintain proper function as we age.
 BHRT helps restore our hormone levels, improving our bodies’ feelings and functions.

 What Is Biote?

 Biote therapy optimizes the endocrine system using bioidentical hormone pellets.
 Bioidentical hormones are very similar to our naturally produced hormones.
-The main difference is these are made in a laboratory from plant compounds instead of in our bodies.
+The main difference is that these are made in a laboratory from plant compounds instead of our bodies.
 These bioidentical hormones are commonly used to treat impaired estrogen, progesterone, and testosterone production.

 We often think of hormones as “gender specific”, testosterone for men and estrogen for women.
 Actually, both hormones are produced by men and women.
 When deficient in either of them, various symptoms can occur, including increased fatigue, decreases in sex drive, and “brain fog.”

 Biote therapy supplements the body’s endocrine system with hormones that it no longer produces enough or may not produce.

 Aside from “How much does Biote cost?”, the next most common question is “is Biote right for me“?
 Biote may be a good option for you if you are experiencing symptoms related to estrogen or testosterone deficiency.
 The Biote-certified Integrative Health and Rehabilitation providers can help you determine if BHRT is right for you.
 They will base this decision on your initial evaluation and hormone tests.